chocolate-doom/chocolate-doom/README.md

 ### Changes of Crispy Doom 5.4 from Crispy Doom 5.3

-Crispy Doom 5.4 has been released on December XX, 2018.
+Crispy Doom 5.4 has been released on December 17, 2018.
 This version demonstrates that there's always room for perfection and improvement ;)

 **Features**